Barbara McClintock Collection

 Even before her discovery of transposable elements in maize, Barbara McClintock was among the world's most respected cytogeneticists.
-She trained at Cornell with Rollins Emerson, one of the two foremost maize geneticists in the country (the other being Louis Stadler).
-Her colleagues at Cornell under Emerson included George Beadle and Marcus Rhoades.
+McClintock trained at Cornell, between 1934 and 1936 she worked in Rollins Emerson's lab under a grant that he procured so that she could conduct her own research (Kass, 2023).
+Rollins Emerson was one of the two foremost maize geneticists in the country (the other being Louis Stadler).
+Her colleagues at Cornell included George Beadle and Marcus Rhoades.
 She may also have met Milislav Demerec, who received his Ph.D. under Emerson in 1923.
 Shortly after receiving her doctorate, McClintock began work with Harriet Creighton.
 Together they demonstrated that genetic crossing over was accompanied by physical crossing over of the chromosomes (the formation of chiasmata was made by Janssens in 1909).
 With this, McClintock and Creighton beat by a matter of weeks the German Drosophila geneticist Curt Stern, who made a similar finding in flies independently.
 McClintock grew interested in the responses of the genome to traumatic events.
 She formed an association with Lewis Stadler at the University of Missouri.
 Stadler had shown the mutagenic effects of X rays on corn (at about the same time as Hermann Muller did with fruit flies) and sent McClintock irradiated strains of maize.
 With these, McClintock identified ring chromosomes, which she soon realized were a special case of chromosomes broken by radiation; the broken ends sometimes fused to one another and formed a ring.
 This led McClintock to hypothesize the existence of a special structure at the chromosome tip, which she called the telomere, that would maintain chromosome stability.

 Stadler brought McClintock to the University of Missouri in 1936, where she continued work on broken chromosomes.
 There she described the breakage-fusion-bridge (bfb) cycle, a repeating pattern of chromosome behavior that was sometimes triggered by an initial breakage.
 In the bfb cycle, broken chromosomes might fuse to the other member of the pair, forming a bridge that was then ripped apart at meiosis (or, in another form of the bfb cycle, at mitosis), thus beginning the cycle again.